ttollers/express-react-redux-template/README.md

 # express-react-redux-template
 A basic expres react/redux app.
-Has examples of async redux actions and middleware.
+Has examples of async redux actions, redux middleware and front-end routing.
 No selectors for the time being.

 ## Usage